fossabot/synse-graphql/README.md

 ```

 - To specify which synse-server to collect data from, set the BACKEND environment variable to the url of synse-server.
+- You can specify multiple synse-server backends by passing more than one `--backend`.

 # Development